open-ag3ntx/agent-tools/todo/prompt.md

 3. List todos to verify all are completed
 ```

-Use todos to stay organized and ensure no steps are missed in complex workflows.
+Use todos to stay organized and ensure no steps are missed in complex task_groups.